 Sarwanam Art Gallery

-Sarwanam Art Gallery is an offshoot of the Sarwanam Theatre Group, which was established in 1982 by renowned playwright Ashesh Malla and pioneered political street theatre in Nepal.
-The spacious 30-square-meter art gallery, or kaladeergha, provides an interactive experience for visitors with each exhibition featuring a ‘meet the artist’ segment.
-The gallery has shown the works of emerging Nepalese artists Bidhata KC and Saran Tandukar, and collaborated with Sarwanam Theatre on a project merging art and drama in which acclaimed abstract artist Mukesh Malla created a painting on stage as the play Mrityutsav was unfolding, expressing themes of the drama.
-The Sarwanam building also hosts film screenings, including Dipendra Bhandari’s 2011 documentary Journey to Yarsa, which follows a Nepalese family as they search for yarsagumba – a caterpillar fungus with medicinal properties – in the Himalayan foothills.
+Sarwanam Art Gallery is an offshoot of the Sarwanam Theatre Group, which was established in 1982 by renowned playwright, Ashesh Malla and pioneered political street theatre in Nepal.
+The spacious 30sqm (323sqft) art gallery – or kaladeergha – provides an interactive experience for visitors with each exhibition featuring a meet-the-artist segment.
+The gallery has shown the works of emerging Nepalese artists Bidhata KC and Saran Tandukar – and collaborated with Sarwanam Theatre on a project merging art and drama in which acclaimed abstract artist, Mukesh Malla, created a painting on stage as the play Mrityutsav was unfolding, expressing themes of the drama.
+The Sarwanam building also hosts film screenings: including Dipendra Bhandari’s 2011 documentary Journey to Yarsa, which follows a Nepalese family as they search for yarsagumba – a caterpillar fungus with medicinal properties – in the Himalayan foothills.

 Nepal Academy of Fine Arts

-NAFA (Nepal Academy of Fine Arts) is a government-established organization set up in 2009 to share Nepalese art with international audiences.
-Overseen by Kathmandu-born Abstract Expressionist Kiran Manandhar, NAFA comprises two galleries exhibiting both established and emerging Nepali artists, located in the beautiful Sita Bhavan – a neo-classical Rana palace.
-NAFA, in collaboration with NGO Transparency International Nepal, has recently hosted an art workshop exploring anti-corruption and it holds the country’s annual National Fine Art Exhibition, which awards artists for their contributions to the Nepali arts.
-Previous recipients of exhibition awards have included traditional Newar artist Amrit Dangol and modern sculpture artist Agam Shrestha.
+The Nepal Academy of Fine Arts (NAFA) is a government-established organisation set up in 2009 to share Nepalese art with international audiences.
+Overseen by Kathmandu-born abstract expressionist, Kiran Manandhar, NAFA comprises two galleries exhibiting both established and emerging Nepali artists in the beautiful Sita Bhavan – a neo-classical Rana palace.
+NAFA – in collaboration with NGO Transparency International Nepal – recently hosted an art workshop exploring anti-corruption and it holds the annual National Fine Art Exhibition, which awards artists for their contributions to the Nepali arts.
+Previous recipients of exhibition awards have included traditional Newar artist, Amrit Dangol and modern sculpture artist, Agam Shrestha.

-Located a short distance from the Narayanhiti Palace Museum on Nagpokhari in a large, bright, modern building is café-cum-art gallery Imago Dei.
-The company was set up by Scotland native Rachael Manley in 2006, who after living all over the world in locations as diverse as Holland and the Middle East, decided to call Nepal her home.
-Imago Dei’s informal and inviting atmosphere and its combination of meeting space and art space make it a popular venue with professionals, students, and tourists alike.
-Previous collections at the Image Dei Gallery have included a Tibetan furniture exhibition and a showing of Dutch artist Chung-Hsi Han’s sketches of his travels throughout India and Kathmandu.
+A short distance from the Narayanhiti Palace Museum on Nagpokhari in a large, bright, modern building is cafe-cum-art gallery, Imago Dei.
+The company was set up by Scotland native Rachael Manley in 2006, who – after living all over the world in locations as diverse as Holland and the Middle East – decided to call Nepal her home.
+The informal and inviting atmosphere and its combination of meeting and art spaces make it a popular venue with professionals, students and tourists.
+Previous collections at the Imago Dei Gallery have included a Tibetan furniture exhibition and a showing of Dutch artist Chung-Hsi Han’s sketches of his travels throughout India and Kathmandu.